MicrosoftDocs/architecture-center/docs/reference-architectures/data/enterprise-bi-synapse-content.md

 1. Most recent watermark entry is retrieved from the control table, located in the SQL DB.
 1. For every table in the SQL DB, the pipeline will:

-    1. Find the most recent entry in the table's watermark column
+    1. Find the latest value in the table's watermark column
     1. Check if a schema for the table exists, and create a schema if one is not found.
     1. The Copy Data activity in Azure Synapse Pipelines will copy data from the SQL DB into the ADLS staging environment.
     1. Data from the staging environment is then loaded into the Synapse Provisioned SQL Pool via PolyBase
-    1. Store the new watermark value to update later <!-- TODO - Noah: change if condition to appending variable onto list, update stored proc to simplify-->
+    1. The new watermark value to is saved in the control table by a Stored Procedure, in preparation for the next pipeline run. <!-- TODO - Noah: change if condition to appending variable onto list, update stored proc to simplify-->
 1. A stored procedure to update the watermark stored in the SQL DB is executed.